Chris Gardner: Marriage and struggles

 On June 18, 1977, Chris Gardner married Sherry Dyson, a Virginia native and an educational expert in mathematics.
 With his knowledge, experience, and contacts within the medical field, it appeared Gardner had his medical career plans laid out before him.
 However, with ten years of medical training ahead of him and with changes in health care just on the horizon, he realized that the medical profession would be vastly different by the time he could practice medicine.
 Gardner was advised to consider more lucrative career options; a few days before his 26th birthday, he informed his wife, Sherry, of his plans to abandon his dreams of becoming a physician.

 His relationship with Sherry was detached, in part because of his decision to abandon a medical career and in part due to differences in their behavior.
 While still living with Sherry, he began an affair with a dental student named Jackie Medina, and she became pregnant with his child only a few months into the affair.
 After three years of marriage to Sherry, he left her to move in with Jackie and to prepare for fatherhood.
 Nine years elapsed before he and Sherry were legally divorced in 1986.

 His son Christopher Jarrett Gardner Jr. was born on January 28, 1981.
 Gardner worked as a research lab assistant at UCSF and at the Veterans' Hospital after leaving the service.
-His position as a research lab assistant paid only about $8,000 a year, which was not enough for him to support a live-in girlfriend and a child.
+His position as a research lab assistant paid only about $8,000.00 a year (equivalent to $28,512.74 in 2025), which was not enough for him to support a live-in girlfriend and a child.
 After four years, he quit these jobs and doubled his salary by taking a job as a medical equipment salesman.

 Prompted by his son's inquiries about his father, Gardner had previously been able to track down his biological father via telephone.
 With a higher income from his new job, Gardner was able to save enough money to travel to Monroe, Louisiana, where he and his son met his father, Turner, for the first time.